parisainthestars/NLP-Methods-for-News-Analysis-and-Summarization/README.md

 python run.py
 ```

 ## What I Learned

 This project helped me understand how several NLP tasks can be connected in one practical pipeline.
-I worked with text preprocessing, Transformer-based summarization, topic classification, named entity recognition, linguistic analysis, and extractive summarization.
+I worked with text preprocessing, Transformer-based summarization, graph-based summarization, topic classification, named entity recognition, and linguistic analysis.

-It also showed me how NLP outputs can be treated as data.
-After converting articles into summaries, labels, entities, and numerical features, they can be analyzed with standard data science methods to find patterns and evaluate the system.
+It also showed me how NLP outputs can be converted into structured data.
+Once articles are represented through summaries, labels, entities, and numerical features, standard data science methods can be used to find patterns and evaluate the behavior of the system.
 :::